wordbit/wordbit/content/posts/insert-title-here.md

 >
 > But we don’t.
 We have a billionaire mentality as well.
 We want to broadcast to the whole world, command everyone’s attention, amass as many followers as possible, acquire, acquire, acquire, preach, preach, preach.
 It is an age of excess, and we are its inhabitants.

 I would add that only a small, vocal minority has a high level of engagement on Twitter.
-The vast majority of Twitter users shout from their soapbox and nobody listens.
+The vast majority of Twitter users shout from their soapboxes and nobody listens.

 But some people crave attention, and engagement on Twitter validates their existence.
-When they are ignored, depression, anger, and loneliness can compel them to lash out.
+When they are ignored - depression, anger, and loneliness can compel them to lash out.

-Harassment, trolling, and subversive or extreme views can garner negative attention, but as destructive and socially deviant as this is, the individual need for attention is fulfilled.
+Harassment, trolling, and subversive or extreme views gives them attention - yes, it's negative attention, but as destructive and socially deviant as this is, their selfish needs are fulfilled.
 Without any real accountability, it's all too easy for "normal" people to become monsters online.

-And some of us do write ~~blog posts~~ longform pieces that nobody reads, and that's okay.
+Some of us just write ~~blog posts~~ longform pieces that nobody reads, and that's okay.

 How did social media get so complicated?
 When you have to deal with a spectrum of "trigger warnings" on one extreme to "toxic positivity" on the other, it just isn't fun.
 But when you can't be found on social media these days, people either think you're weird or you're dead.

 I'm just as guilty as everybody else - there are people I went to High School with that are nowhere to be found online.
 Sometimes I wonder what happened to them.
-Where is Ross - a friend I used to play _Space Quest_ with?
+Where is Ross, a friend I used to play _Space Quest_ with?
 He used to feed his dogs Biltong and once my hair caught on fire when we were setting off fireworks at his house on Guy Fawkes Day.
 Now he's a ghost.

 What happened to Julie?
 She lived on my street and I used to walk home from school with her sometimes.
 I once made her blush because I liked her new hairstyle.
 Now she's gone without a digital trace.